BMAT: Banner Mobility Assessment Tool and Safe Patient Handling

 Policy PointWhat It Means At The Bedside

 BMAT timingAdminister BMAT at least once per day and as needed when patient status changes.
-Intensive care unit patients also have physical ability determined with BMAT on admission or transfer to the intensive care unit and at least once per 12-hour shift.
+Patients in the intensive care unit also have physical ability determined with BMAT on admission or transfer to the intensive care unit and at least once per 12-hour shift.

 DocumentationDocument the safe lift/transfer recommendation in the EMR.
 Thompson's safe handling policy places BMAT documentation in Epic flowsheets, Vital Signs tab, under Mobility.